-REFLECTIVE INSIGHT #014 - THE HUNDRED HOLES OF ZION - THE POWER OF RADICAL DECENTRALISED CONTROL
+REFLECTIVE INSIGHT #014 - NGĀPUHI KŌWHAO RAU: THE STRENGTH OF THE NETWORK

 For nearly two centuries, we have been told that order must be imposed from the top down.
-Whether it’s a government department in Wellington or a centralised trust board, the message is the same: the "centre" knows best.
-But in Taitokerau, we know this is a "Bad Explanation" that has left our regions drained and our people waiting for permission to thrive.
+Whether it is a government department in Wellington or a centralised trust board in a city office, the message remains the same, the "centre" knows best.
+But here in Te Tai Tokerau, we know this is a "bad explanation" that has left our regions drained and our people waiting for permission to thrive.
+This centralised model is what I call the Babylonian system, and it is thermodynamically broken.
+It tries to force order from a single point into a complex world, which only creates disorder and waste.

 Previous